janek-bieser/elm-location/README.md

 current location (e.g. path, hash or search query) and manipulate the browser history.

-**Note: This project is is the very early stages and used for personal stuff only.
+**Note: This project is in the very early stages and used for personal stuff only.
 So don't use it in production please.**

 ## How to use it